(Cross-posted on 3 Quarks Daily, where it has received many comments.)

 - Jayati Ghosh, ‘Case for Caste Based Quotas in Higher Education’, EPW, June 17, 2006.

-- A terrific example here is Robert Jensen.
-Check out his writings on race and white privilege.
+- A good example here is Robert Jensen, Professor, School of Journalism, University of Texas at Austin.
+See his writings on race and White privilege.

 - Siddharth Varadarajan, ‘Caste matters in the Indian media’, The Hindu, June 3, 2006.